After Knee Arthroscopy

 Follow your surgeon’s guidelines for healing:

-Elevate your knee as much as possible and ice your knee for 20 minutes at a time.
+Raise (elevate) your knee as much as possible and ice your knee for 20 minutes at a time.
 Then allow at least 20 minutes before the next icing session.
+To make an ice pack, put ice cubes in a plastic bag that seals at the top.
+Wrap the bag in a thin towel or cloth.
+Don’t put ice or an ice pack directly on the skin.

 Limit weight-bearing, if advised to do so.